Find Trade Colleges

 • Occupational Therapy Aide (OT Aide)

-In the United States, there were 7,500 jobs for Occupational Therapy Aide in 2016.
+In 2016, there was an estimated number of 7,500 jobs in the United States for Occupational Therapy Aide.
 New jobs are being produced at a rate of 24% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Occupational Therapy Aide by 2026.
-There will be an estimated 1,200 positions for Occupational Therapy Aide per year.
+Due to new job openings and attrition, there will be an average of 1,200 job openings in this field each year.

 undefined